beeware/.github/CODE_OF_CONDUCT.md

 Once we've determined our final action, we'll contact the original reporter to let them know what action (if any) we'll be taking.
 We'll take into account feedback from the reporter on the appropriateness of our response, but we don't guarantee we'll act on it.

 Finally, to maintain transparency in the reporting and enforcement process, whenever possible, the Response Team will make a public report of the incident on [The Buzz](https://beeware.org/news/buzz), the BeeWare blog.
-A public report may not be made if the specifics of the incident do not allow us to preserve anonymity, or if there is potential for ongoing harm from a report.
+A public report may not be made if the specifics of the incident do not allow us to preserve anonymity, or if there is potential for ongoing harm.

 ## Enforcement: addressing and repairing harm <a name="enforcement"></a>